Lynten/stanford-corenlp/README.md

 ## Build

 We use `setuptools` to package our project.
+You can build from the latest source code with the following command:
 ```
 $ python setup.py bdist_wheel --universal
 ```